ppoddar/learn/README.md

 # learn
-simple Node.js app to familiarize with DevOps operation in Azure Cloud enviorment
+A simple Node.js app to familiarize with DevOps operation in Azure Cloud enviorment